House reprimands Illinois congressman over succession plan, angering Democrats

 Multiple Democratic lawmakers rallied to Garcia's defense ahead of the vote and attested to his character and history as an advocate on issues like immigrant rights.
 Others jeered and booed at Perez as she spoke during a debate on the House floor.

-Democratic leaders had urged their colleagues to oppose the measure and multiple House Democrats had warned the measure was a distraction that did not merit a vote on the House floor.
+Democratic leaders had urged their colleagues to oppose the measure and many in the party argued it was a distraction that did not merit a vote.

-“This is why the Ethics Committee exists,” Rep. Alexandria Ocasio-Cortez, D-N.Y., wrote in a lengthy social media post that explained her reasoning for opposing the resolution.
-The New York progressive star warned that the vote may establish a precedent that members “will be forced to vote on a slew of individual member indiscretions determined by political convenience of whoever is in the majority.”
+“This is why the Ethics Committee exists,” Rep. Alexandria Ocasio-Cortez, D-N.Y., wrote on social media.
+She warned about a precedent where the House “will be forced to vote on a slew of individual member indiscretions determined by political convenience of whoever is in the majority.”

 Nearly every Democrat in the House except Perez voted to quash a vote on the petition Monday night, but the effort advanced with the backing of all Republicans.